By: Author John Cunningham. Published: 2021/06/15 at 3:40 pm

 A choke that’s sticking on or partially on will cause the engine to run rich.
 A rich running engine will run poorly, sputtering and coughing and generally unresponsive.

 Check the choke plate position when the engine is hot.

 Remove the air intake housing and view the choke plate.
 If the plate is closed, the choke may need adjustment.

 Check out the “Choke test video” here.

-Manual choke shown here in the open position (choke off).
+The manual choke is shown here in the open position (choke off).

 Need more info on the fuel system, carburetor components, and how they work, you can check them out here.

 John Cunningham is an Automotive Technician and writer at Lawnmowerfixed.com.